Contested Removal Hearings

-When Immigration and Customs Enforcement (or sometimes the other branches of the US immigration system) charge you with being “deportable” or “removable” they list various factual allegations.
-Sometimes those allegations are not true!
-Sometimes we strategically ask the government to prove them to be true on the record.
+When Immigration and Customs Enforcement (ICE), or sometimes the other branches of the U.S. immigration system, charges you with being “deportable” or “removable,” they list various factual allegations.
+Sometimes, those allegations are not true!
+Sometimes, we strategically ask the government to prove them to be true on the record.

 In that hearing, we will challenge the government to prove that you are in fact subject to deportation.
 If the government is unable to show this and to meet its burden, you might be able to terminate proceedings against you completely.